stevewhitmore/auto-database-backup/README.md

     * options.binary_location will need to be changed if non-Linux OS is running this script

 ### *\*\*\* This is a work in progress.
 The remaining tasks need to be completed before this project can be considered "finished":
-- Check in script for sheet upload
-- Check in script for email notification
+- Fix headless problem; fails at download button press if run in headless mode
+- Finish rename of file
+- Add compression